Ranking Every MLB Owner, From Worst to First

 The brothers Monfort are colorful and controversial and known to get testy — even with their own fans.
 They also don’t like to lose much.

-The team is in a tough spot with the Giants and Dodgers in the same division, but the Rockies are coming off consecutive playoff trips for the first time in club history.
-The momentum continued in the offseason, when franchise cornerstone Nolan Arenado agreed to an eight-year, $260 million contract.
+The team is in a tough spot with the Giants and Dodgers in the same division, but the Rockies have shown they're willing to spend money in recent years.

-Milwaukee Brewers owner Mark Attanasio before a 2011 Brewers-Dodgers game in Milwaukee.Tenure: 15 seasons (2005-present)
+Milwaukee Brewers owner Mark Attanasio before a 2011 Brewers-Dodgers game in Milwaukee.Purchased team: 2005

 Purchase price: $223 million